Variational Inference for Deblending Crowded Starfields: Introduction

 \bigbreak

-{\textbf{From software pipelines to probabilistic cataloging}}
+\subsection{From Software Pipelines to Probabilistic Cataloging}

 Traditionally, most cataloging has been performed using software pipelines.
-These pipelines are algorithms that usually involve the following stages: locating the brightest peaks, estimating fluxes, and subtracting the estimated light source.
+These pipelines are algorithms that usually involve the following stages: locating the brightest peaks, estimating fluxes, and subtracting the estimated light sources.
 These stages may be performed iteratively.
-Pipelines do not normally produce statistically calibrated error estimates that propagate the uncertainty that accumulates in each of the steps.
-Failure to properly accumulate error at each step results in unreliable catalogs for images in which ambiguity exists in identifying sources and estimating their characteristics.
-For example, PHOTO~\citep{lupton2001sdss}, the default cataloging pipeline used by the Sloan Digital Sky Survey (SDSS), failed to produce a catalog on the globular cluster M2~\citep{Portillo_2017}.
+Pipelines do not normally produce statistically calibrated error estimates that propagate the uncertainty accumulating in each of the steps.
+Failure to properly accumulate error at each step results in unreliable point estimates for images in which ambiguity exists in identifying sources and estimating their characteristics.
+For example, PHOTO~\citep{lupton2001sdss}, the default cataloging pipeline used by SDSS, failed to produce a catalog of the Messier 2 (M2), a globular cluster ~\citep{Portillo_2017}.

 In contrast, {\itshape probabilistic} cataloging posits a statistical model consisting of a likelihood for the observed image given a catalog and a prior distribution over possible catalogs~\citep{Portillo_2017, Brewer_2013, Feder_2019}.
 Instead of deriving a single catalog, probabilistic cataloging produces a posterior distribution over the set of all possible catalogs.
 Uncertainties are quantified by the posterior distribution.
 For example, in an image with an ambiguously blended bright peak, some catalogs sampled from the posterior would contain multiple dim light sources while others would contain one bright source.
-The relative density the posterior distribution places on one explanation over another represents the statistical confidence in that explanation.
+The relative density that the posterior distribution places on one explanation relative to others another represents the statistical confidence in that explanation.
 Moreover, a distribution over the set of all catalogs induces a distribution on any estimate derived from a catalog.
 Therefore, calibrated uncertainties can be propagated to downstream analyses.